Exergist/VA-AHK.Integration/README.md

 6. This completes the installation of VA-AHK.Integration.

 ## How do I use it?
 Comprehensive examples of the C# inline functions used to invoke the AutoHotkey functionality are given in the included VoiceAttack profile.
-It basically boils down to three steps:
+The process basically comes down to three steps:
-  1. Create an AutoHotkey thread used to process AutoHotkey code and/or scripts
+  1. Create an AutoHotkey thread
-  2. Execute AutoHotkey code and/or scripts
+  2. Execute AutoHotkey raw code, scripts, and/or other related tasks using the existing thread (in parallel or series with other C# code execution)
-  3. Terminate the AutoHotkey thread
+  3. Terminate the AutoHotkey thread and thereby stop all AutoHotkey processing from within VoiceAttack

 The command *Single Inline Function Example*